Category Archives: Personal

 We cried, reminisced, and prayed.

 Dr. Solomon would be Mom’s surgeon.
-We prayed non-stop for this physician and witnessed how he used wisdom in dealing with Mom’s delicate procedure beforehand.
+We prayed nonstop for this physician and observed how he used wisdom in dealing with Mom’s delicate procedure beforehand.
 We placed our trust in him, knowing that the God we served–the Great Physician–was in control.

-On the day of surgery, my husband, and children joined me.
-As they wheeled her off to surgery, I could see flecks of fear swimming in her eyes.
-I hoped she found strength in mine, howbeit my heart was heavy.
+On the day of surgery, my husband and children joined me.
+As they wheeled her off to surgery, I saw flecks of fear swimming in her eyes.
+I hoped she found strength in mine, although my heart was heavy.
 You see, I became that little girl again.
 And I cried out to her, “Momma, come back to me!”

-We waited in the waiting area for half a day, even when her surgery was over and she was in Post-Opt room.
-The good news, the cancer did not seem to have spread to any other area in her body.
+We waited in the waiting area for half a day.
+Her surgery was over.
+She was already in the Post-Opt room.
+The good news is that cancer did not seem to have spread to any other area in her body.
 However, they removed 80% of her stomach.

 Mama remained in ICU for a couple of days and then moved to a private room.
-I remained with her spending the night as much as I could, giving her my love and support every chance.
-We have always had a complex relationship–she and I–but no matter what, she is still my mama and I will always be her little girl. ( To read more of my journey, click here… )
+I stayed with her as much as possible.
+I spent the night with her often.
+I gave her my love and support every chance I got.
+We have always had a complex relationship.
+She and I have had challenges.
+But no matter what, she is still my mama.
+I will always be her little girl. ( To read more of my journey, click here… )

 Today is Mama’s 88th birthday.
 Yesterday, Sunday, the family joined us to celebrate her life, surrounding her with our love and prayers.
 We wore matching T-shirts to honor her.
 I wanted her to feel our love and let her know how special she is.
 She is the matriarch of the family.

 Today, Mom is being moved to Rehab for a few weeks for therapy and to become stronger.
-We continue to wait for the final pathology report, trusting the Lord will complete the work He has started in her; she is in His hands.
+We continue to wait for the final pathology report.
+We trust the Lord will complete the work He has started in her.
+She is in His hands.

 Life is fleeting.
 Let go of the petty things.
 Treasure your loved ones while they are still around.

-I am comforted in knowing that when I am weak then my God is strong, and His grace is sufficient for me!
+I am comforted in knowing that when I am weak, my God is strong.
+His grace is sufficient for me!
 Thank you, Lord, that your mercies are new every morning.
 Thank you, Lord, for another day.

 8 Comments